eriksvedang/SplicersWeb/rules.md

 - **Biom**
 - **Splicer**

 Every deck consists of at least 18 cards, including 1 Splicer card and 2 Biom cards.
 There can only be one copy of each card in the deck.
-In the beginning of the game, the Splicer card is placed face up next to the deck and the Biom cards are placed face up in a row between the players.

 #### Biom
 Biom cards represent geological spaces that the players control through **domination**.
 Bioms have 4 areas: